Shanghai

 Middle House

-Middle House is an individualistic small luxury hotel in the Jing An area on the border of the French concession.
+A small luxury hotel centrally-located in the French concession.
 The strong focus on contemporary design, a fusion of East and West, is immediately evident in the lobby and extended to the rooms.
-The extensive dining and bar options are suited to this dynamic area.
+The extensive dining and bar options suit to this dynamic area.

 Your Personal Traveling Concierge